 The field of eating disorder treatment continues to evolve, and our understanding of resistance and motivation must evolve with it.
 By adopting a more nuanced and compassionate approach to ambivalence, we can create therapeutic spaces where clients feel safe enough to explore change at their own pace.

 Remember: Every client deserves quality treatment, not just the ones who present as motivated or "ready" for change.
-Sometimes, the clients who challenge us most are the ones who teach us the most about what true healing looks like.

 To learn more, check out our free resource Working with Unmotivated or Ambivalent Clients